bevyengine/rfcs/rfcs/45-stageless.md

 - Plugins can add new, standalone stages.
 - Run criteria (including states!) cannot be composed.
 - The stack-driven state model is overly elaborate and does not enable enough use cases to warrant its complexity.
-- Fixed timestep run criteria do not behave in a fashion that supports.
+- Fixed timestep run criteria do not correctly handle the logic needed for robust game physics.
 - The architecture for turn-based games and other even slightly unusual patterns is not obvious.
 - We cannot easily implement a builder-style strategy for configuring systems.